October 30, 2025

 • Maybe even forklifts and staff

 Suddenly, that “affordable” space is a cash-eating monster.
 If you’re bootstrapped, this move can rob you of funds you could use for inventory, marketing, or faster shipping.
 Evaluating total warehouse costs—including rent, property taxes, insurance, and maintenance—is essential.
-For some businesses, warehouse buying may be a better long-term strategy to control expenses and build equity.

 What to do instead: Start lean with pay-as-you-go logistics and warehouse access points.
 Use your budget to grow, not just to house.
+For some businesses, warehouse buying may be a better long-term strategy to control expenses and build equity.

-5. You need space—but not a lease
+5. You need space, but can't afford a fullblown lease

 Need a loading dock once a week?
 A secure location for pallet drops?
 A place to kit and fulfill orders without paying thousands a month?
-Some businesses benefit from multiple warehouse locations or by choosing between smaller and larger warehouses depending on their operational needs.
+Some businesses benefit from multiple warehouse locations or by choosing between smaller and larger space depending on their operational needs.

 That's not warehouse readiness.
 That's smart business sense.

 What to do instead: Saltbox Access Plans give you just that: warehouse access without warehouse headaches.
-With traditional leases, tenants may be required to install signs and manage their own warehouse operations, which can add complexity and costs.
+With traditional leases, tenants may be required to install signs and manage their own operations, which can add complexity and costs.
 Use what you need, when you need it, and stay agile while you scale.

-You don’t need a lease to be legit
+The bottom line: You don't need a lease to be legit

 Renting a warehouse can look like progress—but if the timing's wrong, it becomes a burden, not a boost.